-10. Silk is very strong natural fiber in spite of its delicate appearance.
+10. Silk is a very strong natural fiber in spite of its delicate appearance.
 The strength of a silk thread is equal to the strength of a steel wire of the same diameter.
 So the fabric is really durable and retains its beauty for years.

 12. Silk fiber is naturally elastic and can stretch up to 20% without breaking.

-When we hear the word “silk” we usually imagine soft luxurious fabric with nice sheen.
+When we hear the word “silk” we usually imagine soft luxurious fabric with a nice sheen.
 But there are many different types of silk fabric: very fine, almost weightless and heavyweight, woven and knitted, glossy and matte, stiff and flowing, well draping, translucent and opaque, structured and flat, etc.

 The technology of making the silk thread is unique – it is obtained by unwinding the miniature cocoons of silkworms.
 The secret to the manufacture of silk for a long time was known only in China.
 Despite the fact that now silk fabric is made in India, Brazil, and other countries, China remains to this day the largest producer of silk.

-From silk fabric we can sew practically everything: women’s clothing (blouses, skirts, jackets, trousers, dresses); men’s clothing (shirts, ties); underwear (corsets, briefs, bras, panties); accessories ( hair clips, neck scarves); bed linen (pillowcases, sheets, duvet covers); home décor (napkins, tablecloths, decorative pillows) and upholstery, etc. Silk garments are suitable for everyday wear, office work, and for various formal events.
+From silk fabric, we can sew practically everything: women’s clothing (blouses, skirts, jackets, trousers, dresses); men’s clothing (shirts, ties); underwear (corsets, briefs, bras, panties); accessories ( hair clips, neck scarves); bed linen (pillowcases, sheets, duvet covers); home décor (napkins, tablecloths, decorative pillows) and upholstery, etc. Silk garments are suitable for everyday wear, office work, and for various formal events.

 This is the image of my silk fabric collection.
-I don’t really like to use the word “stash” in this case as I see most people are using for their fabric accumulation.
-It has some negative nuance somehow (an amount of something stored secretly for future use ), like stash of cigarettes, stash of drugs, etc. So I prefer to say instead of stash – my material wealth!
+I don’t really like to use the word “stash” in this case as I see most people are using it for their fabric accumulation.
+It has some negative nuance somehow (an amount of something stored secretly for future use ), like a stash of cigarettes, stash of drugs, etc. So I prefer to say instead of stash – my material wealth!